Jessica has practiced meditation and yoga for several years. She loves music and brainwaves that put listeners into a

 To burn your stick incense, you will need to stand it either straight up or diagonally.
 You can easily prop up stick incense via other incense burners—most burners have holes in which the stick will fit.
 If you fill a small container with sand and stick the incense in stick-side down, the sand will both prop up your incense stick and protect the bottom of your container from ashes.
 Furthermore, you can clip your lit incense stick incense-side down into a large plastic bottle lined with sand.
 The smoke will still exit the mouth of the bottle, and the ashes will fall onto the sand.

 Once you have properly set up your incense stick, light the tip of the incense side with a match or lighter.
-Let the tip burn for 5 to 10 seconds before blowing it out.
+Let the tip burn for five to 10 seconds before blowing it out.
 As with the cone incense, the end should smolder and start to release smoke.
 If the flame doesn’t catch and your incense goes out, simply light it up again.
 If your incense is a cheaper make than others, it may be harder to keep the stick lit.
 As with the cones, stick incense tends to burn from about 20 to 30 minutes.
 Once the stick has burned completely, all that is left is ash and the base of the stick.

 Other Forms of Incense

 Aside from incense cones and sticks, other types of incense are made and burned around the world.
 Most commonly used in Chinese culture, incense coils are exactly what they sound like, shaped into coils that can burn from as long as several hours to several days, depending on the size.
 Incense powders are burned in special burners or, if ritually used, tossed into an open flame.
 Incense powder formed into a rope is burned into a shallow dish often lined with sand.
 Lastly, incense paper, generally in an accordion shape, is lit and blown out, much like sticks and cones.